SteelCompendium/data-rules-md-dse/Abilities/Elementalist/2nd-Level Features/O Flower Aid O Earth Defend.md

       - Each enemy who enters the area for the first time in a combat round or starts their turn there takes damage equal to your Reason score.
-    name: Effect
+  - name: Persistent 1
-  - effect: The area remains until the start of your next turn.
+    effect: The area remains until the start of your next turn.
 As a maneuver, you can move the area up to 5 squares.
 This ability ends if the area is ever not within your line of effect.
-    name: Persistent 1
 ```